 This broad scope of programs has covered such topics as corporate social responsibility, international trade, bankruptcy and insolvency, intellectual property, conflict of laws, antitrust, and social policy.
 The symposia are frequently co-sponsored by the Brooklyn Journal of International Law or the Brooklyn Journal of Corporate, Commercial and Financial Law.

-The center is led by Co-directors Roberta S. Karmel, Centennial Professor of Law, Professor Julian Arato, and Professor of Law Robin Effron.
+The center is led by Co-directors Professors of Law Julian Arato, Steven Dean, and Robin Effron.
 The center’s Steering Committee comprises faculty who have a special expertise and interest in the field of international business law.

 International Business Law Fellowship

 For students interested in pursuing a career in international business law, the International Business Law Fellowship Program offers an outstanding educational experience.

 Fellows enroll at Brooklyn Law School from all over the United States and around the world.
 The diverse backgrounds of these students adds richness to the study of international law.

 Colloquium on International Economic Law